Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 may require compiling Postgres yourself with the appropriate options.
 However, this is not needed for the simple demo.

-Choose a username and password for the admin user.
+Choose a username and password for the Postgres admin user.
 The former is usually `postgres` (although you can choose what you want).
 Do not record the password in a file!
 (In these instructions, we assume that the admin user name is `postgres`.)
 (If you forget the password at any point, try [these steps](https://stackoverflow.com/questions/14588212/postgresql-resetting-password-of-postgresql-on-ubuntu).)

 Check that your `$PATH` allows you to access the PostgreSQL `psql` utility program.